Last modified on January 2021

 No development of breast buds by age 13

 The first sign of puberty in girls is the development of breast buds.
 A breast bud is a small disc-shaped bump under the nipple.
 Uneven growth in both breasts, tenderness, and soreness is completely normal.
-A delay in the process of breast development is a sign of delayed puberty in Indian girls.
+A delay in the process of breast development is a sign of late puberty in Indian girls.

 No menstruation by age 16